tuftsceeo/Coding-Rooms-for-LEGO-Hardware/README.md

 ## ```/modules/ServiceDock_SPIKE.js```
-TuftsCEEO Service Dock for SPIKE™ Prime file (used only in the iframe)
+TuftsCEEO SPIKE™ Prime Service (used only in the iframe)

 # Current protocol payload (JSON)
 |Parameters   	| Usage   	| Description  	|